 Health Professions Programs

-Curriculum for each of these undergraduate-level medical educational programs integrates research, teaching and service to reflect the real-world of care delivery and prepare graduates for successful careers in the healthcare system.
+Curriculum for each of these medical educational programs integrates research, teaching and service to reflect the real-world of care delivery and prepare graduates for successful careers in the health care system.
 The IU School of Medicine Health Professions Programs are accredited as part of Indiana University through the Higher Learning Commissions as a member of the North Central Association of Colleges and Schools.
 In addition, the programs are individually accredited by appropriate governing agencies within the discipline.
 Find more information on the individual program pages.

 Technical Standards for Admission and Retention